When (& When Not) to Write Meta Descriptions

+A lot of old-school SEO discussion was spent on meta descriptions – length, content, use of keywords, and more.

+Now, the question is – are meta descriptions still important?
+And does changing your meta descriptions affect SEO?

-The scenario is all too common – you’ve just run a site audit with your favorite SEO tool and you were alerted to the fact, yet again, that hundreds, thousands, or millions of pages on the website in question are missing meta descriptions.
+You’ve run a site audit with a crawl using your favorite SEO tool.
+All seemed well, but then you’re alerted to the fact that hundreds, thousands, or millions of pages on the website in question are missing meta descriptions.

-Before you tell your manager that you must spend the next month head-down writing 155-character descriptions for every single webpage on the website, consider the case that it may be in your best interest for some webpages to not have a meta description.
+You could tell your manager that you must spend the next month head-down writing 155-character descriptions for every webpage on the site.
+But is that really the best use of your time?

 5 Reasons You May Not Want to Write That Meta Description

-Google Is Constantly Testing & Changing the Way It Presents Search Results
+Google is Constantly Testing & Changing the Way Search Results Appear

+The limit for displaying meta-descriptions has changed several times.
+From ~150-165 characters, up to 260-275 characters, then back down to 165 characters.
+Across the SEO industry, best practices on how long meta descriptions should be have evolved.

-After many years of a ~150-165 character limit, Google changed this to 260-275 characters last December without any prior announcement.
-This resulted in many results that had been optimized for the previous shorter version looking sub-optimal.
+These changes resulted in many results that had been optimized for the previous shorter version looking sub-optimal.
+Then, once people had changed meta descriptions to the new length, well… Google changed it back.

-Then, less than 6 months later, Google reverted back to the shorter limits.

-It takes a significant amount of time to optimize around these changes, and most websites would’ve been better off during this test period with no meta description rather than a too-short or too-long one.
+It takes a significant amount of time to optimize around these changes, and most websites would’ve been better off during this test period with no meta description rather than one that was too long or too short.

-I pity the SEO analysts that had just finished writing all new, longer meta descriptions when Google made the revision back.

-All Organizations Have Limited Resources
+Organizations Have Limited Resources

-Although Google recommends to “Make sure that every page on your site has a meta description,” they also state that their use of the tag in creating search result pages is light at best.
+Although Google recommends that you “Make sure that every page on your site has a meta description,” they also state that their use of the tag in creating search result pages is light at best.

 “Google will sometimes use the <meta> description tag from a page to generate a search results snippet, if we think it gives users a more accurate description than would be possible purely from the on-page content.”

+Is your time better spent optimizing meta descriptions that are only sometimes used by search engines – or optimizing the content that is always used by search engines and users?

-Meta descriptions are the sort of thing that must be selectively focused on – and sometimes ignored.
+Meta descriptions are the sort of thing that must be selectively focused on.
+That means sometimes selectively ignoring them, too.

 Google Usually Writes Its Own Description Snippet

-Google usually writes its own description snippet, even if you provide a meta description.
+Google almost always writes its own description snippet, even if you provide a meta description.

-A Yoast study, comparing the before and after of Google’s description length change, found that in two-thirds of the cases, Google used words from the first paragraph of content on the page to create a description for the snippet.
+A Yoast study comparing the before and after of Google’s description length change found that in two-thirds of cases, Google used words from the first paragraph of content on the page to create a description for the snippet.

-Time may be better spent optimizing the first paragraph rather than optimizing meta description tags if the goal is to influence description snippets.
+Your time may be better spent optimizing the first paragraph rather than optimizing meta description tags, if the goal is to influence description snippets.

-Forcing Google to Create Description Snippets Is Often a Great Thing
+Forcing Google to Create Description Snippets is Often a Great Thing

-The words included in the search result have as much a chance of turning a visitor off from clicking as turning them on.
+Your meta description, turned into the words included in the snippet on the SERP, has as much a chance of driving a visitor away as it does welcoming them in.

+Google’s John Mueller has said one reason they rewrite meta descriptions is because they want to accurately match the search query with the page.

 The more you say in the snippet, the greater chance of reducing the mystery of what is behind the click, for good but often for bad.